 We use the term “ecological carrying capacity” to refer to the maximum wildlife population that a habitat can support over time.
 Human hunters can help to keep certain wildlife species populations within the ecological carrying capacity of an ecosystem, especially in the absence of other keystone carnivores.
 Keeping the ecological carrying capacity balanced results in an ecosystem that is able to provide for thriving (and growing) wildlife populations.

 Photo by Dennis Lingohr.

-In addition to managing for ecological carrying capacity, American Prairie Reserve is also using hunting to increase social carrying capacity.
+In addition to managing for ecological carrying capacity, American Prairie is also using hunting to increase social carrying capacity.
 Social carrying capacity refers to the density of wildlife acceptable to people who live in proximity to, and sometimes interact with, the wildlife.
 While ecological carrying capacity is grounded in the physical sciences, social carrying capacity is largely determined by perceptions and attitudes.